clfougner/MouseExomeSequencing/README.md

 ####2) Filter variants for passing MuTect filters
 This step filters the annotated variants for only those passing MuTect's filters.
 ```
 Script:	      		   SnpSiftForPass.sh
 Using framework:		SnpSift (part of SnpEff)
 Using method:		  	filter
 ```
 *[Documentation](http://snpeff.sourceforge.net/SnpSift.html)

 ####3) Extract variants to text file
-This step extracts the passed filters to a .txt file which is more easily readable and better for downstream analyses.
+This step extracts the passed filters to a .txt file which is more easily readable and (arguably) better for downstream analyses.
 ````
 Script:             SnpSiftExtract.sh
 Using framework:    SnpSift (part of SnpEff)